Naoki95957/RLHostBot/README.md

   ```

   #### Plugins
   You will need to install the 2 provided plugins for now as well.
+  You will need to manually install `RLHBotCompanion.dll` and `moddedRP.dll`
-To do this
-  put it in your `...bakkesmod/plugins` folder.
-Eventually Rocket Plugin will support
+  To do this put it in your `...bakkesmod/plugins` folder.
+Eventually Rocket Plugin
-  hosting from command but until this all that we have is a quick mod I wrote up.
+  will support hosting from command but until this all that we have is a quick mod
-  The other plugin I might plublish sooner or later but it is also needed to get status
+  I wrote up.
+The other plugin I might plublish sooner or later but it is also
-  updates on the game.
+  needed to get status updates on the game.

 ### Python
 To install all the necessary packages run: